Caterpillar eyes energy transition as growth driver for mining business

 Increased demand of minerals will expand the total addressable marketing in renewables, Umpleby said.
 "That requires more mining equipment, which gives us an opportunity," he said.

-Capital expenditures for mining in 2022 have already surpassed those of the previous eight years and the trend is expected to continue, with companies reinvesting in their fleets to replace aging equipment to step up operations.
+Capital expenditures for mining in 2022 have already surpassed those of the previous seven years and the trend is expected to continue, with companies reinvesting in their fleets to replace aging equipment to step up operations.

-Caterpillar's overall cash flow for capex spending increased to $346 million in 2022 from $252 million last year, with the company allocating investments towards scaling tech, artificial intelligence and environment, sustainability and governance services.
+Caterpillar's overall cash flow for capex spending increased to $346 million in the first quarter of 2022 from $252 million in the same quarter last year, with the company allocating investments towards scaling tech, artificial intelligence and environment, sustainability and governance services.

 On Tuesday the company's board approved a new stock repurchase of $15 billion.
 Shares rose 2.1% on the news.